haxtheweb/edtechjoker/draft-outline.md

   - Install the syntax highlighting plugin to get how plugins can be used - https://www.11ty.dev/docs/plugins/syntaxhighlight/
 - Use a template as a starting point to make a more powerful 11ty blog (for example: https://github.com/11ty/eleventy-base-blog but MANY exist)
 - Use HAX11ty to build the same blog https://github.com/elmsln/hax11ty
+  - **note**: this requires yarn in order to use. commands are then `yarn install` and `yarn start`
+  - If you can't get `yarn` installed (some had issues week 1) then find an additional 11ty template other than base-blog to deploy the 3rd site.
+There are many templates out there, someone showed me a weird horse generating one the other day.
 - Requirements for your 11ty sites:
   - 11ty is in markdown, and you've written several dev.to posts (in markdown).
 Add these posts to your site so that you have some content pages
   - You should have 3 different repos on github, 1 for each 11ty based site